 If you need to call an ambulance, dial 112 – Emergency Number.
 There are no charges for ambulance in case of an emergency.

-Monthly rent rates vary depending on the room type ranging from 79,20 to 248,83 EUR / month.
+Monthly rent varies depending on the room type and ranges from EUR 109.62 to EUR 300.67 per month.

 Student accommodation center address: